German Green Belt: Planning and implementation

 In order to prove the value of the land, the BUND and the Federal Agency for Nature Conservation (BfN) worked in collaboration and began a painstaking inventory of the ecosystems and species along the Green Belt.
 This included teams of ornithologists, botanists, and entomologists walking hundreds of kilometers recording what they saw and collecting data from locals in each area.

 The Federal Agency for Nature Conservation called for the creation of large formal reserves in as many areas as possible along the Green Belt, which would form the spine of a new German-wide system of ecological corridors.
 The formation of these reserves were crucial to preserving the biodiversity created at the border.
 With the border being almost untouched by humans, it rapidly turned into a natural wilderness with threatened species of all types living there.

 In 2002, Mikhail Gorbachev endorsed the initiative.
 Gorbachev became the first person to buy a "Green Belt share" which had opened the doors for people to give money to BUND (Friends of the Earth) to purchase land.
 Those involved in these efforts were relieved when in 2005 German Chancellor Angela Merkel designated the Green Belt as part of Germany's National Natural Heritage and was highlighted in the German government's National Strategy on Biological Diversity.
 In 2010 the process of transferring federal land comprising part of the National Natural Heritage in the Green Belt free of charge to the various states (Länder) and their nature conservation foundations was completed.

 Route

 Aerial view of the hiking trail along the Green Belt at the Borderland Museum Eichsfeld in Central Germany.

-The German Green Belt straddles the 1393 km former east–west border and is integral part of the larger former "Iron Curtain" border.
+The German Green Belt straddles the 1393 km former east–west border and is an integral part of the larger former "Iron Curtain" border.
 It runs predominantly on the eastern side of the former border.
 Therefore, the Green Belt passes through six federal states (Mecklenburg-West Pomerania, Brandenburg, Lower Saxony, Saxony-Anhalt, Thuringia, Saxony) and touches the border section of three more federal states (Schleswig-Holstein, Hessen, Bavaria).
-It surpasses most of the major land regions in Germany, which makes it the backbone of the green infrastructure and biodiversity network in Germany.
+It traverses most of the major land regions in Germany, which makes it the backbone of the green infrastructure and biodiversity network in Germany.